-Mazamet’s neighbouring town, just 15 mins (by car, bus or Train), is well worth a visit.
+Mazamet’s neighbouring town, just 15 mins (by car, bus or train), is well worth a visit.
 The river Agout runs through the middle of the town and provides a great focal point with medieval houses stretching into the water.
-A boat trip, weekly markets, a visit to the “Musee de Goya” (a Spanish art museum on account of Goya’s presence in the town towards the end of his life) and a stunning topiary garden are just some of the attractions.
+A boat trip, weekly markets, a visit to the Musée Goya (a Spanish art museum on account of Goya’s presence in the town towards the end of his life) and a stunning topiary garden are just some of the attractions.

 An unspoilt medieval hilltop village located just 30 mins from Mazamet can be seen on route to Albi or nearby Gaillac (or combined with a trip to Castres).
 Lautrec is a nice place to enjoy lunch and a visit to the windmill (which still works today to mill flour on special occasions), with its stunning panorama towards the Pyrenees.

-Montagne Noire (Black Moutains), with a peak of 1,200 metres, offers an amazing variety of flora & fauna.
-Dotted with medieval villages, lakes & deciduous forests (it is even home to the Cabardes wine AOC) the Montagne Noire can be reached within minutes of leaving La Villa.
+The Montagne Noire (the Black Moutain), with a peak of 1,210 metres, offers an amazing variety of flora & fauna.
+Dotted with medieval villages, lakes and deciduous forests, the Montagne Noire can be reached within minutes of leaving La Villa.

-From the air, the village of Labruguiere is a complete “rotund” and once an important post for traders passing between Albi & Carcassonne who had to pay a fee to cross the river Agout.
-There are a number of well preserved buildings in the village centre and on Friday mornings a market that takes places on a number of the narrow streets.
+From the air, the village of Labruguière is a complete “rotund” – this formation is called a bastide – and once an important post for traders passing between Albi and Carcassonne who had to pay a fee to cross the river Agout.
+There are a number of well-preserved buildings in the village centre and, on Friday mornings, a market that takes places on a number of the narrow streets.

-Labruguiere can be reached by train from Mazamet or 15 mins by car and you can enjoy a lunch in one of the town’s restaurants before either heading onto Castres or returning back to Mazamet.
+Labruguière can be reached by train from Mazamet or 15 mins by car.
+It is a nice town to enjoy a lunch in one of the town’s restaurants before either heading onto Castres or returning back to Mazamet.

-20 mins north of Mazamet is France’s second largest granite reserve.
-The area of “Sidobre” sites within the Monts de Lacaune mountain range.
-Amongst the forests and plateaux you can discover some amazing natural rock formations carved during the last ice-age like the “Chaos” or “Napoleon’s Hat”.
+20 mins north of Mazamet is France’s second largest granite reserve: the area of Sidobre sites within the Monts de Lacaune mountain range.
+Amongst the forests and plateaus, you can discover some amazing natural rock formations carved during the last ice-age like the “Chaos” or “Napoleon’s Hat”.

 Of course there are many other places to explore using La Villa as a base – just let us know if you have a particular interest, be this wine, walking, cycling or history and we will give you some suggestions!